Anxiety and Depression

 • Can help increase appetite and weight

-• May be helpful for insomnia (especially at lower doses)
+• May be helpful for insomnia

-View side dosing effects, warning and contraindications
+View side dosing effects, warnings and contraindications

 • Calcium Modulator, GABA Anxiolytic